-- b.
-You must meet the timely receipt requirements provided in Section IV.C.4 of the General Section. - c.
-You must provide the name, address, Employer or Tax Identification Number (EIN/TIN), and DUNS number of the eligible applicant (as defined in paragraph I.C.3 of this NOFA) on the application.
-If the applicant indicated on your application is an entity other than the owner of eligible assisted housing, your application will be rejected. - d.
-Grant applications must contain the materials in Section IV.B.2.b(1) and (3)(i), (ii), and (iii) of this NOFA in order to be considered for funding.
-If any of these items are missing, HUD will immediately reject your application. - e.
-In cases where field office staff request information in response to technical deficiencies in applications, applicants must submit the response by the designated deadline date.
+d.
+Grant applications must contain the materials in Section IV.B.2.b(1) and (4)(i), (ii), and (iii) of this NOFA in order to be considered for funding.
+If any of these items are missing, HUD will immediately reject your application.

+In cases where field office staff request information in response to technical deficiencies in applications, applicants must submit the response by the designated deadline date provided in their technical deficiency notice.
 If responses are not received by this date, HUD will reject the application.

-You must fax all responses to 800-HUD-1010.
-You must use form HUD96011_Third_Party_Documentation as the cover page to the fax so that we can associate the technical cure to the application under review by HUD.
-See Section IV.C.6.d.(3)(b) of the General Section for detailed required faxing instructions. - 5.
-Program Requirements.
+- 5. Program Requirements.
 In managing your Service Coordinator in Multifamily Housing grant, you must meet the following requirements as well as those found in Sections III.C.4 and 5 of the General Section.
 These requirements apply to all activities, programs, and functions funded by your Service Coordinators in Multifamily Housing grant. - a.
 Achieving Results and Program Evaluation.
 You must identify program outputs, outcomes, and performance indicators that will allow you to measure the outcomes you and your partners have achieved.
 Performance indicators should be objectively quantifiable and measure actual achievements against anticipated achievements.
 HUD wants to ensure that applicants develop performance and outcome measures that are focused on residents' ability to age in place and live as independently as possible.
 Measuring outcomes and engaging in program evaluation will also assist HUD in meeting its commitment to federal requirements for accountability.
-You must use the HUD96010_Logic_Model to propose how you plan to measure both your success and outcomes and their relationship to the Department's Strategic Plan.
+You must use the HUD96010LogicModel to propose how you plan to measure both your success and outcomes and their relationship to the Department's Strategic Plan.

 You must establish interim benchmarks, or outputs, for your proposed program that will lead to the ultimate achievement of outcomes.
 Outputs are the direct products of a program's activities.
-Examples of outputs are: Educate residents in obligations of tenancy, refer residents to available supportive services, or assist residents in applying for health benefits.
+Examples of outputs are: the number of residents educated in obligations of tenancy; the number of residents referred to available supportive services, or the number of residents assisted in applying for health benefits.

 Outputs should produce outcomes for your program.
 Outcomes are not the development or delivery of services or program activities, but the results of the services delivered or program activities - the ultimate results of the program.
 You must clearly identify the outcomes to be achieved and measured.
-Examples of outcomes are: Reduction in eviction actions initiated due to lease violations, receipt of home management services enabling independent living, or decrease in residents' monthly living expenses.
+Examples of outcomes are: reductions in the number of eviction actions initiated due to lease violations; the number of units of service that enable independent living, or the decrease in the dollar amount of residents' monthly living expenses.
 This NOFA supports the HUD Policy Priorities number 4, "Knowledge Sharing and Capacity Building" and number 5, "Using Housing as a Platform for Improving Other Outcomes".